apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Christian Oliver's wife speaks out after plane crash killed actor and their 2 daughters**
+**New January 6 footage shows tense exchange between GOP congressmen and Capitol rioters**

-You can read more about it [here](https://www.cbsnews.com/news/christian-oliver-wife-jessica-klepser-speaks-out-plane-crash-daughters-killed/).
+You can read more about it [here](https://www.cnn.com/2024/01/06/politics/new-january-6-video-capitol-riot/index.html).

 ## Requirements
 - Python 3.8